Social Security Disability

 Most importantly, getting approved for SSDI relies on the information presented in your application.
 Make sure your application is as complete as possible and includes clear details of how your impairment affects your life.
 Provide any/all documentation to support what you state.

 Medicare is a health insurance program, usually (but not always) for the 65 and older group.
 It is paid for by taxes, along with monthly premiums deducted from their disability checks.
-The main benefits to having Medicare include basic medical insurance, hospital insurance, prescription drug coverage, and Medicare Advantage plans.
+The main benefits of having Medicare include basic medical insurance, hospital insurance, prescription drug coverage, and Medicare Advantage plans.
 If you have been receiving disability benefits for at least two years, you might automatically qualify for Medicare.

 SSI (Supplemental Security Income)